 Jeff Altman, the Workplace Wonderkid and Host of the No BS Job Search Advice Radio Reveals Why He’s The Most In-Demand Coach for Individuals and Organizations Looking To Hire Top Talent.

-If you want to hire top talent consistently, you need to be aware of the massive technological and economic shifts have dramatically impacted the job landscape over the past several years.
+If you want to hire top talent consistently, you need to be aware of the massive technological and economic shifts.
+Shifts that have dramatically impacted the job landscape over the past several years.

 Not many things look the same as they did a few decades ago, and there is intense competition among organizations to draw in top talent, especially among the Millennial crowd.